Clinical Psychology Graduate Program Overview

 Data on students’ time to completion, program costs, attrition, internships, and licensure are collected and reported in keeping with the requirements of programs accredited by the Commission on Accreditation of the American Psychological Association.
 These education and training outcomes can be found at this link: Student Admissions, Outcomes, and Other Data.

-Promising applicants will be invited for personal interviews.
+Promising applicants will be invited for a zoom-based personal interviews.
 Applicants will be notified of their status by April 15th or earlier if possible.
 We encourage all admitted applicants to visit the campus and meet Clinical faculty and students before making a decision to accept an offer.
-The doctoral program in Clinical Psychology at Syracuse University does not discriminate on the basis of age, sex, race, ethnicity, religion, or physical handicap.
+The doctoral program in Clinical Psychology at Syracuse University does not discriminate based on race, color, creed, religion, sex, gender, national origin, citizenship, ethnicity, marital status, age, disability, sexual orientation, gender identity and gender expression, veteran status, or any other status protected by applicable law.

-The Syracuse University Clinical Psychology doctoral program is committed strongly to promoting diversity with respect to race, ethnicity, gender, sexual orientation, socioeconomic status and age.
+The Syracuse University Clinical Psychology doctoral program is committed strongly to promoting diversity with respect to race, color, creed, religion, sex, gender, national origin, citizenship, ethnicity, marital status, age, disability, sexual orientation, gender identity and gender expression, and veteran status.
 Our doctoral program also seeks to prepare students to be sensitive to issues of inclusion and diversity in all aspects of their culturally competent work.

 We strive to maintain a diverse student population and historically underrepresented students are especially encouraged to apply for our doctoral program.
 The Clinical Psychology program is dedicated to the active recruitment of a diverse group of students and faculty.
-Our diversity recruitment efforts include our Diversifying Psychology Visit Day as well as other departmental activities to promote diversity and inclusion in our classrooms, research, clinical practice, and programming.
+See here for an overview of the Diversity, Equity, Inclusion and Accessibility efforts across the university, college, and Department in terms of curriculum, research, clinical practice and programming.

 We strongly support Syracuse University's institutional commitment to diversity and inclusion.